 - Enjoy them with lamb koftas with tahini yogurt sauce

 Like this recipe?
-Here are some others you might enjoy
+Here are more potato ideas to try

 If you make this recipe, I’d love to hear from you!
 You can leave me a comment below.